wurunduk/crashday-center/source/_posts/file-types.md

 path: `cars/*carname*/ .tun`

 These files has a list of all possible tuning parts which the cars could.
-If you want a part to be purchasable, you alsoo need to define a .lst file for said item.
+If you want a part to be purchasable, you also need to define a .lst file for said item.

 Generally a .tun files starts like this: